betterscientificsoftware/bssw-tutorial-sc20/handson-m02-agile.md

 We'll use GitHub's web interface to capture the policy.
 But remember that such policies should be living documents -- be ready to revisit and update them to try to address negative situations that might not have been adequately dealt with, or to capture positive practices.

 **Step 2.** In your repository, go to the "Code" tab.
-- Click the "Add file" button (or "creating a new file" link) to create a new file for the policy.
+- Click the "Add file" button to create a new file for the policy.
 - Give the file an appropriate name, such as `CODE-OF-CONDUCT` or `TeamPolicy` (to use Markdown rather than plain text, add a `.md` suffix to the filenname).
 - In the text area, enter the text of your policy
 - The fields beneath the "Commit new file" heading will comprise the commit message for your new file.
 It is a good practice to provide informative commit messages for all commits, but it is not required.